top of page

 THE RECALL

-If you read the above passages on Leak Finders carefully, you will note that all DS's imported into North America received Leak Finders starting in April of 1971.
+If you read the above passages on Leak Finders carefully, you will note that all DS's and D-Specials imported into North America received Leak Finders starting in April of 1971.

 But it turns out that Citroën made a critical manufacturing error with the tubing for the Leak Finders!
 It looks like they inadvertently reversed the tubing such that the pressure intended for the front brakes actually went to the rear brakes and vice-versa.
 This clearly represents a safety hazard since it could result in the rear brakes actuating first!